 - Circumstances in which improper GST advantages have been claimed (for example, seeking a refund of IGST paid on exports that are covered by Rule 96(10) of the CGST Rules).

 Considering the plethora of changes in GST Rules over the years, businesses need to be prepared and also understand every minute detail required for departmental audits and litigation under the GST umbrella.
-It is also important to maintain and track the information, data, and documents pertaining to audits because they could have a serious impact on the management, operations and even solvency of the organisation.
+It is also important to maintain and track the information, data, and documents pertaining to audits because they could have a serious impact on the management, operations, and even the solvency of the organization.

 Introducing IRIS LMS!

-IRIS LMS (Litigation Management Solution) is here to solve all your GST audit and litigation problems which includes keeping a track of due-dates, notices, facing audits and managing cases.
+IRIS LMS (Litigation Management Solution) is here to solve all your GST audit and litigation problems which includes keeping a track of due dates, and notices, facing audits, and managing cases.
 The solution has been designed to assist you in facing the GST audits efficiently and managing GST litigations effectively.

 How can IRIS LMS help you?

-- Transaction Matrix – Map all types of supplies with the tax implications thereby creating a matrix of transactions which would serve as the GST profile of the company.
+- Transaction matrix – Map all types of supplies with the tax implications thereby creating a matrix of transactions that would serve as the GST profile of the company.

-- Contingency Liability Reporting and so much more – LMS provides Contingency Liability Report consistent with the format adopted by listed companies providing for quarterly movement in provisions made in books of accounts, Contingency liability disclosure, CARO Disclosure, Last hearing date etc.
+- Contingency liability reporting and so much more – LMS provides a Contingency liability report consistent with the format adopted by listed companies providing for quarterly movement in provisions made in books of accounts, Contingency liability disclosure, CARO disclosure, Last hearing date, etc.